Michael Boatman

 Michael Patrick Boatman (born October 25, 1964) is an American actor and writer.
 He is known for his roles as New York City mayoral aide Carter Heywood in the ABC sitcom Spin City, as U.S. Army Specialist Samuel Beckett in the ABC drama series China Beach, as 101st Airborne soldier Motown in the Vietnam War movie Hamburger Hill, and as sports agent Stanley Babson in the HBO sitcom Arli$$.
-He also starred in The Good Fight, the Paramount+ spinoff of The Good Wife.
+He also starred in The Good Fight, the Paramount+ spin-off of The Good Wife.

 Early life and education

 Boatman was born in Colorado Springs, Colorado, the son of Gwendolyn Boatman Pugh, a job supervisor for the disabled, and Daniel Boatman, an army officer.
 He was raised in Chicago.
 Boatman is a graduate of Western Illinois University and received its "Alumni Achievement Award" in 1997.

 Boatman studied acting at Western Illinois University, where he played a variety of roles including Oberon in A Midsummer Night's Dream, and Purlie in Purlie Victorious.
 He was a member of the student sketch comedy troupe Shock Treatment, which performed at local bars and nightclubs.
-During his senior year Boatman won the prestigious Irene Ryan theater award for best supporting actor during the finals competition at the Kennedy Center.
+During his senior year, Boatman won the prestigious Irene Ryan theater award for best supporting actor during the finals competition at the Kennedy Center.